Interstate 195 (New Jersey)

 Interstate 195 (I-195) is an auxiliary route of the Interstate Highway System located in the US state of New Jersey.
-Its western end is at I-295 and Route 29 just south of Trenton in Hamilton Township, Mercer County, while its eastern end is at the Garden State Parkway, Route 34, and Route 138 in Wall Township, Monmouth County.
+Its western end is at I-295 and Route 29 just south of Trenton in Hamilton Township, Mercer County, while its eastern end is at the Garden State Parkway, Route 138, and Route 34 in Wall Township, Monmouth County.
 I-195 is 34.17 mi in length.
 The route is mostly a four-lane highway that mainly runs through agrarian and wooded areas in Central Jersey.
-It has an interchange with the New Jersey Turnpike (I-95) in Robbinsville Township and serves as a main access road to New Jersey's state capital of Trenton, the Horse Park of New Jersey, the Six Flags Great Adventure amusement park, and the Jersey Shore.
+It has an interchange with the New Jersey Turnpike (I-95) in Robbinsville Township and serves as a main access road to New Jersey's state capital of Trenton, the Horse Park of New Jersey, Six Flags Great Adventure, and the Jersey Shore.
 I-195 is occasionally referred to as the Central Jersey Expressway.
 On April 6, 1988, President Ronald Reagan signed H.R.
 4263 naming I-195 in New Jersey the James J. Howard Interstate Highway, in honor of the late James J. Howard.

 The current I-195 was initially planned as a toll road called the Trenton–Asbury Park Expressway in the 1950s.
 In the 1960s, it became two proposed freeways Route 37 and Route 38 that were to cross the central part of the state.
 A compromise was reached for a single freeway between Trenton and Belmar which would get Interstate Highway funding as I-195.
 It was built in several stages during the 1970s and 1980s.
 There once existed a plan to extend the I-195 designation west to the interchange between the Pennsylvania Turnpike (I-276) and I-95 in Bristol Township, Pennsylvania, but it was decided to extend the I-295 designation west and south, along existing I-95 instead.

+The highway, along with the Route 138 extension, was built to also be an evacuation route in times of emergency, such as before Hurricane Sandy, when the eastbound lanes were reversed all the way from the coast to the New Jersey Turnpike (I-95) to accommodate for mass evacuations.